 Walt Disney World – Disney’s biggest attraction with the most Disney hotels, theme parks and visitors.
-Walt Disney World is the backbone of most Disney Travel agents.
-Walt Disney World pays a 10% commission on most packages and room only reservation, net of taxes.
+Walt Disney World is the backbone of most Travel agents that specialize in Disney.
+Walt Disney World pays a 10% commission on most packages and room-only reservations, net of taxes.
 So, for example, if you booked a package for a client that was $3,500, but that price included $200 of taxes, you would receive a commission of $330 (10% of $3,300).
 Walt Disney World pays a smaller percentage on theme park tickets (outside of a package), Holiday party tickets, VIP tours, Memory Maker, etc. Walt Disney World pays commissions on rooms and packages about 7 days after your client checks into their resort.
 Commissions on tickets and other special items are paid after purchase.

 Disneyland – Disneyland’s commission policy is very similar to Walt Disney World, 10% on room and packages, net of taxes.
 They do pay less on ticket sales, mostly because they typically sell shorter ticket lengths as people don’t stay as long at Disneyland compared to WDW.

 Aulani – Disney’s fantastic Hawaiian resort is not to be missed.
 Aulani pays 10% on room stays.
-Since there are not any parks, there are not any park tickets to be sold.
-Aulani also offers packages that include the room as well as some other component, such as airport transfers or rental cars.
-Packages earn you 13%, so often times, it is in an agents benefit to book a package for a clients to earn the extra 3%.
+Since there are not any theme parks, there are not any park tickets to be sold.
 Commissions at Aulani are paid out about 7 days after the client checks in.